Physical measures for the geodesic flow tangent to a transversally conformal foliation: Transversally mostly contracting foliated geodesic flows

 \subsection{Existence of transverse invariant measures: proof of Theorem \ref{negativeexponent}}

-We intend to prove here Theorem \ref{negativeexponent}.
-We assume the existence of a Gibbs $u$-state for $G_t$ with a nonnegative transverse Lyapunov exponent: the goal is to prove the existence of a transverse measure invariant for the holonomy of $\F$.

-\paragraph{Existence of a transverse invariant measure.} The first author proved in \cite[Theorem A]{Alvarezu-Gibbs} the following criterion for the existence invariant measure.
+\paragraph{The main criterion --} The following criterion for the existence invariant measure was proven in \cite[Theorem A]{Alvarezu-Gibbs}.

-\begin{theorem} Let $(M,\F)$ be a closed foliated manifold.
-Suppose each leaf $L$ is endowed with a Riemannian metric $g_L$ such that the assignment $L\mapsto g_L$ varies continuously in local charts for the smooth topology.
-Finally suppose all the leaves have negative sectional curvatures.

-Let $\mu$ be a probability measure on $\hM$ which is a Gibbs $su$-state for the foliated geodesic flow $G_t$ as defined in \S \ref{defgubbsustates}.
-Then $\mu$ is totally invariant.
-In particular $\hcF$ and $\F$ both possess a transverse invariant measure. \end{theorem}
+\begin{theorem} Let $(M,\F)$ be a closed foliated manifold by negatively curved manifolds.
+Then every Gibbs $su$-state for the foliated geodesic flow $G_t$ as defined in \S \ref{defgubbsustates} is totally invariant.
+In particular if such a measure exists, $\hcF$ and $\F$ both possess a transverse invariant measure. \end{theorem}

-\begin{proof}[Idea of the proof.]
-It is noted in \cite[Theorem 3.7]{Alvarezu-Gibbs} that the foliations $\W^u$ and $\W^s$ are absolutely continuous in the leaves of $\F$: using the usual distortion controls we see that the usual proof for Anosov dynamics applies (see \cite[Theorem 3.1]{Mane1}).

-Consider a foliated atlas for $\hcF$ whose charts have the local product structure (see \cite[Proposition 3.4]{Alvarezu-Gibbs} and disintegrate the Gibbs $su$-state in these charts.

-Using that $\mu$ is $G_t$-invariant and has Lebesgue disintegration both along stable and unstable leaves it is proven, using the absolutely continuity of $\W^u$ and $\W^s$, that the disintegration in local charts of $\mu$ has to be equivalent to the Liouville measure (see \cite[Lemmas 4.3 and 4.4]{Alvarezu-Gibbs} for the precise line of reasoning).

-The densities of the conditional measures in local unstable manifolds of a Gibbs $u$-state are prescribed dynamically: see Theorem \ref{reconstruirelesetatsdeugibbs}.
-A careful analysis of the densities with respect to the Liouville measure of $\mu$ in local charts show that they have to be constant: this is \cite[Proposition 4.5]{Alvarezu-Gibbs}.

-Finally we are able to deduce that $\mu$ has to be locally the product of the Liouville measure of the leaves by some transverse measure which consequently has to be holonomy invariant.
-The theorem follows. \end{proof}

-\paragraph{Entropy of Gibbs $u$-states.} Starting with a Gibbs $u$-state with nonnegative transverse Lyapunov exponent we want to use the above criterion and to prove that it has Lebesgue disintegration along the stable foliation.
+Starting with a Gibbs $u$-state $\mu$ with $\lambda^{\tr}(\mu)\geq 0$, we want to use the above criterion and to prove that it has Lebesgue disintegration along $\W^s$.

 In order to do so, our strategy is to prove that the inverse flow satisfies Pesin's entropy formula \ref{Pesinformula} and finally to conclude using Ledrappier-Young's work \cite{LYI}.

-The first step is to prove the following general proposition about metric entropy of Gibbs $u$-states.
+\paragraph{Entropy of Gibbs $u$-states --} The first step is to prove the following general proposition about metric entropy of Gibbs $u$-states.
 Such a statement may be found in \cite{LedStr} in a much more general context.
 In ours the proof is much shorter and shall be postponed until the end of the section.

 \begin{proposition} Let $\mu$ be an ergodic Gibbs $u$-state for $G_t$.
 Then

 where $h_{\mu}$ denotes the metric entropy of $G_t$ for the measure $\mu$. \end{proposition}